-Debashis Mondal postdoctoral activity is focused on the electronic structure of topological insulators and related low dimensional materials, such as transition metal (di)chalcogenides, Weyl semimetals etc. The main tools used in his study are ARPES, spin-resolved ARPES and STM techniques.
+Debashis Mondal postdoctoral activity was focused on the electronic structure of topological insulators and related low dimensional materials, such as transition metal (di)chalcogenides, Weyl semimetals etc. The main tools used in his study were ARPES, spin-resolved ARPES and STM techniques.

 From our users